deadsmond/QC2C/packages/python/README.md

 ## Roadmap

+- Improved shoreline simplification and polygon triangulation:
-1. ~~**Shore Line Reduction**: sea borders can be greatly reduced, but this requires iteration through points; **coming in stage 2**~~
+  - sea borders can be greatly reduced
+  - shore lines can also be represented as straight line (union of original polygon and rectangle))
+- islands reduction:

-2. **Rectangularization x Triangulation** - islands can be represented as squares or triangles, if they would not intersect with anything else.
+  - islands can be represented as squares or triangles, if they would not intersect with anything else
-Shore lines can also be represented as straight line (union of original polygon and rectangle)
-3. **Voronoi Diagram** - Voronoi diagram allows to easily create _separation regions_, but it works for points only.
-Maybe it could be used for polygons too? ; **coming in stage 3**
-4. **Tests**:
+- Voronoi diagram based region separation
+  - best for optimizing islands and shorelines
+- Tests:

    0. **Verify output against input data - all coordinates assigned to input coutry should be part of it in output!**
    1. set of pairs `(coordinates, country_code)` that generated output should match;
    2. The trickier the pairs (e.g. regions with mixed spots or irregular borders), the better testing set;